Félix María Zuloaga: Presidency

-Miramon would go on to wage the war energetically and make two attempts to capture Juarez's capital at Vera Cruz.
-His second attempt in March 1860, would see his naval forces intercepted by the U.S. navy which was protecting Juarez.
-Liberal victories then accumulated until Juarez took back the capital in January 1861, though conservative guerilla's most notably Leonardo Marquez remained active in the countryside.
+Miramón would go on to wage the war energetically and make two attempts to capture Juárez's capital at Vera Cruz.
+His second attempt in March 1860, would see his naval forces intercepted by the U.S. navy which was protecting Juárez.
+Liberal victories then accumulated until Juárez took back the capital in January 1861, though conservative guerilla's most notably Leonardo Marquez remained active in the countryside.

 Later life

 It was amidst this situation, with conservative forces still active, that Zuloaga once more publicly emerged in 1861, once more claiming the presidency, but to no effect.
 He left the country again the following year.
 He returned to Mexico in August 1864, during the Second Mexican Empire, but no longer played any role in politics.
-He survived the fall of the Empire but was exiled to Cuba, returning to his country after the death of Benito Juarez.
+He survived the fall of the Empire but was exiled to Cuba, returning to his country after the death of Benito Juárez.
 Zuloaga became a tobacco merchant, living until 1895.